secretstartups/handbook/support/training/index.html.md

 Our onboarding pathway gives new Support Engineers an opportunity to learn at their own pace and explore.
 We strongly believe in learning by doing ([70/20/10 learning model](https://trainingindustry.com/wiki/content-development/the-702010-model-for-learning-and-development/)), and encourage Support Engineers to start contributing on tickets with public or internal comments from as early as your 3rd week.

-To help with that, the following reference table can be used as a guideline on what they can aim to achieve in their first few months in GitLab Support.
-This can also be used by managers as a reference on where they can expect to see their new hire in their first 6 months.
+To help with that, the following reference table was built based on data, and can be used as a guideline on what they can aim to achieve in terms of getting comfortable with ticket management in their first 6 months in GitLab Support.
+It can also be used by managers as a reference on where they can expect to see their new hire in their first 6 months.

+Note: The data is by month - for instance, in my 4th month as a Dotcom support engineer, I can aim to make 60+ comments on tickets.

 | Month | Public Comments Reference Range - Self Managed | Public Comments Reference Range - Dotcom |
 | ------ |  ------ | ------ |